-The School of Applied Science and Technology provides students with innovative degree programs that facilitate learning, engagement and discovery in the applied sciences and technological fields.
-The curriculum is designed to meet the educational and career needs of students in work environments where opportunity is facilitated by technical currency, practical knowledge and applied skills.
+The School of Applied Science and Technology provide learners with innovative degree programs that facilitate learning, engagement and discovery in the applied sciences and technology fields.
+Our curriculum meets the educational and career needs of learners in work environments where opportunity is facilitated by technical currency, practical knowledge and applied skills.